RoyCodes/agentic-ai-assistant-amplify/README.md

 You can run LangChain logic + crew.ai planner locally and mock API Gateway inputs to simulate the MCP payload.

+### Attempting to start with fresh repo instead of cloning from AWS template
+1. create repo
+2. create Amplify Gen 2 project in AWS Console and point to repo
+3. run `npm create amplify@latest` in app's root folder.
+4.

 ### 🎓 Skills Demonstrated

 Capability